Signatures of quantum criticality in the thermopower of Ba(Fe(1-x)Co(x))2As2: Conclusion

-We observe a signature of quantum critical behavior in the $T$-dependence of thermopower of the Fe-based superconductor Ba(Fe$_{1-x}$Co$_x$)$_2$As$_2$.
-We ascribe the increase seen in $S/T(T,x)$ around critical doping $x_c$ to spin fluctuation close to the QCP.
-The origin of it are the SDW driven critical SF that are enhanced at low-$T$ for 0.02 $< x <$ 0.1, between the two Lifshitz transitions, where the electron and hole pockets are well nested.
-The smallest mass of SF and the largest $S/T$ at low-$T$ correspond to $x_c \approx$ 0.05, close to the reported IC-SDW region.
+We observe a signature of quantum critical behavior in the $T$ dependence of thermopower of the Fe-based superconductor Ba(Fe$_{1-x}$Co$_x$)$_2$As$_2$.
+We ascribe the increase seen in $S/T(T,x)$ around the critical substitution level $x_c$ to spin fluctuations close to the QCP.
+The increase of $S/T$ originates from the SDW- driven critical SFs that are enhanced at low $T$ for 0.02 $< x <$ 0.1, between the two Lifshitz transitions.
+In this $x$ range the electron and hole pockets are well nested, which leads to the enhanced scattering of electrons with the critical SFs at the hot regions of the Fermi surface.
+The smallest mass of SFs and the largest $S/T$ at low $T$ correspond to $x_c \approx 0.05$, close to the reported IC-SDW region.
 The quantum critical behavior that we observe in $S/T$ confirms the behavior found in $\rho$ and its anisotropy.
-Thus, the enhancement of thermopower and consequently, entropy of electron system, in Fe-pnictides can be related to SF, which exist above the SC $T_c$.
+Thus, the enhancement of thermopower and consequently, the entropy of the electron system in Fe pnictides can be related to SF, which exist above the SC $T_c$.
 Their strength is proportional to the $T_c$, which supports the picture of spin fluctuation mediated superconductivity.

-Work performed at EPFL was supported by the Swiss NSF and by the MaNEP NCCR.
-Part of this work was performed at the Ames Laboratory and supported by the U.S. Department of Energy, Office of Basic Energy Science, Division of Materials Sciences and Engineering.
-Ames Laboratory is operated for the U.S. Department of Energy by Iowa State University under Contract No. DE-AC02-07CH11358.